casat/casat.github.io/content/it_resources/windows/new_device.md

 - Run Windows updates
     - Restart

+{{< hint warning >}}
+**Offsite Users**\
+If a user is entirely remote do not join the computer to the domain.
+Instead you need to manually install Office, Adobe, Chrome, Box, and the UNR VPN software directly off the web.
+Use Windows user management tools to create a user prior to sending the device out.
+Then email the user their needed credentials prior to sending the device out.
+{{< /hint >}}

 ## 3. Adding device to Network/Domain
 - Open 'Control Panel' and then 'System and Security' and then 'System'
     - Select 'Advanced system settings' from the sidebar